When we talk about humor, jokes invariably come to mind. But what exactly are jokes, and how do they differ from other forms of humor?

 The vast array of joke types, from puns to shaggy dog stories, is a defining characteristic that sets jokes apart from other forms of humor.
 Each type possesses unique attributes that contribute to the overall spectrum of comedic expression.

-• Puns:
+- Puns:

 Puns exploit the multiple meanings of words or phrases, creating humor through unexpected or humorous interpretations.
-Their concise nature and wordplay make them a popular form of verbal wit.
+Their concise nature and wordplay make them a popular form of verbal wit. - One-liners:

 One-liners are short, self-contained jokes that deliver a quick and often surprising punchline.
-Their brevity and clever construction allow for maximum impact in minimal words.
+Their brevity and clever construction allow for maximum impact in minimal words. - Shaggy dog stories:

 Shaggy dog stories are intentionally long-winded and seemingly pointless tales that culminate in an anti-climactic or humorous punchline.
 Their rambling nature and unexpected endings generate a unique brand of amusement.